brenderi/typescript-training-playground/README.md

 When adding two colors together, the resulting color is found by drawing a line between the two points representing those colors.
 To find the sum, select any point along that line.
 If the two colors are combined equally, then the resulting color is at the midpoint of that line.
 More of one color means the result is closer to that color than the other.

-The center of the triangle is located at (1/3, 1/3) where each color has an equal value.

 Any given point on the color triangle describes more than one color.
 The intensity can vary between 0 and 100% for each color point.

-8. Create a fractional RGB class (implements the `IColor` interface described in (2):
+8. Add a fractional RGB class `FractionalRGBColor` to the `rgbColor.ts` file:

 - [ ] Contains the fractional red, green, and blue values (between 0 and 1)
+- [ ] The constructor takes in the red and green values
+- [ ] Uses `get` and `set` for the red and green properties
+- [ ] Calculates the value of blue when the values of red or green change
-   - [ ] Has a function to determine if the color is valid
+- [ ] Has a function to determine if the color is valid - `isValidColor(): boolean;`
-   - [ ] Has a function that takes in the intensity and return a valid CSS RGB color
+- [ ] Has a function that takes in the intensity and return a valid CSS RGB color - `buildCSSColor(i?: string | number): string;`

-9. Connect up the part of the view that allows a user to set values for red and green, the balance between the first and second colors, and the overall intensity of the colors.
+9. Create a `first` instance and a `second` instance of the `FractionalRGBColor` class to connect up the view.
+This allows a user to set values for red and green, the balance between the first and second colors, and the overall intensity of the colors.